SheltonTolbert/sheltontolbert.com/README.md

 ```
 https://www.SheltonTolbert.com/api/btc?url='youtube-link'
 ```

+### Depricated
+Unfortunately, the youtubetomp3 api has been taken down due to copyright violations :( You can still read the code here: https://github.com/SheltonTolbert/backing-track-creator

 The purpose of the backing track creator is to remove vocals and lead instruments from songs.
 This is perfect for karaoke parties or musicians wanting to create their own covers.
 The btc API call accepts a youtube url as an argument, passes the information to a local server for processing and returns an mp3 with the center channel removed.
 For more information on the process of center channel removal via phase manipulation, refer to : https://github.com/SheltonTolbert/backing-track-creator